Temeteron/docker-inspector-client/README.md

 - Bottom right button that triggers modal
 	- Contains list of available images to use to create a container
-	- Input to Pull an image
+	- Pull a docker image by name
+	- Delete docker image

 - One list of components 'container'
 	- Each component shows name of container, image name and Status
 	- You can Start, Stop, Delete container from available buttons
 	- Also there are buttons that will show the Stats and Logs of the containers
-	- Those button doeasn't appear if container is not
+	- Those button doeasn't appear if container is not running
-	- When an action takes place in the component an event is emitted to inform parent about changea
+	- When an action takes place in the component an event is emitted to inform parent about changes and update list
+	- The list is updated every TIME_TO_REFRESH from HomePage

 - Component Stats
-	- This component has as input a container and retrieves the statistics of the container every 5 seconds
+	- This component has as input a container and retrieves the statistics of the container every TIME_TO_REFRESH
 	- One component 'Stats' can be active
+	- If container has stopped component informs parent to deactivate it

 - Component Logs
-	- This component has as input a container and retrieves the logs of the container every 5 seconds
+	- This component has as input a container and retrieves the logs of the container every TIME_TO_REFRESH
 	- One component 'Logs' can be active
 	- Log component prints out the last 10 logs